Polynomial degeneration and the Poisson geometry of truncated polynomials: Deforming along the character variety

 \section{Deforming along the character variety}

-Taken together, Theorem \ref{exactdef} and Corollary \ref{isotopyinv} tell us that, given a symplectic HS algebroid $(A, \omega)$ with the property that $\omega$ is cohomologous to a smooth form, deformations of $A$ can be lifted to deformations of $\omega$, and that, up to isomorphism, such deformations depend only on the isotopy class of the algebroid deformation.
+Taken together, Theorem \ref{exactdef} and Corollary \ref{isotopyinv} tell us that, given a nice symplectic HS algebroid $(A, \omega)$ with the property that $\omega$ is cohomologous to a smooth form, deformations of $A$ can be lifted to deformations of $\omega$, and that, up to isomorphism, such deformations depend only on the isotopy class of the algebroid deformation.
 Recall from Section \ref{classificationreminder} that the space of HS algebroids up to isotopy was classified in \cite{foliationpaper} and shown to be homeomorphic to a character variety.
 Therefore, this suggests that the pair $(A, \omega)$ should determine a map from a character variety to the space of Poisson structures.

-Furthermore, recall from Section \ref{extsection} that an HS algebroid has an extension class, which determines the symplectic variation of any algebroid symplectic form by Proposition \ref{prop:structureonD}.
+Furthermore, recall from Section \ref{extsection} that an HS algebroid has an extension class, which determines the symplectic variation of any algebroid symplectic form by Theorem \ref{prop:structureonD}.
 We therefore have the following schematic commutative diagram.

 The fact that the variation of the symplectic foliation can be deduced from a characteristic class of the HS algebroid gives us a straightforward method of showing that the families of Poisson structures we produce are non-constant.